 Your library userID and PIN allows you to search and access all of our electronic resources.
 Without it, you can't find e-books, articles, streamed video, etc. Your library userID is different from your network and system login.

-If you are a full time Georgian student, you need your ONEcard first.
+If you are a full or part time Georgian student, you need your ONEcard first.
 If you don't have a ONEcard, visit the ONEcard website for the process to upload your photo and get a ONEcard.

 Once you have a ONEcard, email them at email@example.com using your Georgian email address and request your library userID.